Wayne Shorter Day

 While serving in the army in the late ‘50s.

-Miles Davis had his sights set on attaining Blakey’s rising star saxophonist for his own group and in 1964 was able to persuade Shorter to join what later become known as his “Second Great Quintet.”
+Miles Davis had his sights set on attaining Blakey’s rising star saxophonist for his own group and in 1964 was able to persuade Shorter to join what later became known as his “Second Great Quintet.”

 He composed many of Davis’ most famous tunes, like “Nefertiti” and “Footprints.”